AventusDAO/avn-explorer/apps/nft/README.md

 # NFT

-This is a Squid based processor processing fee paid by given accounts.
+This is a Squid based processor processing NFTs.

 ## How to run